AbhiLegend/modusagents/README.md

 modus dev

-Example questions to try
 Example Questions to Try

 •	What drugs are available?

 •	What is the price of Ibuprofen?

 •	What are the side effects of Paracetamol?
-•	Show me the chemical structure of Metformin.

 •	What is the mechanism of action of Rosuvastatin?

 More question you can ask

 Drug Availability

 What is the availability of Metformin?

 How many units of Caffeine are available?

 Do we have Losartan in stock?

 Pricing Information

 What is the price per unit of Atorvastatin?
 How much does Paracetamol cost?
 What is the most expensive drug available?